- About The Advocacy Unit

 - Returning student – $25 off

 Our top priority is for students with any level of resources to be able to attend TAU.
-Students should fill out and return The Advocacy Unit Scholarship Application 2018 by June 25, 2018.
-Scholarship applications received after June 25, 2018 will be considered on a case by case basis.
+Students should fill out and return The Advocacy Unit Scholarship Application 2018 by July 1, 2018.

 A typical day in The Advocacy Unit begins at 10:00am and ends at 5:30pm with breaks for lunch and snacks –students who choose the dinner plan will join the Policy debate campers after our camp lets out for the day.
 A variety of activities will be planned to work through the themes of social justice, advocacy, research, speech, debate and argumentation.